m4pol/fatebot/README.md

 <img src="assets/drfate.jpg" alt="Dr Fate">

 # Infect
-The infect function of this botnet is scanning by default SSH port<strong>(Scan on range of CHN network.
+The infect function of this botnet is scanning by default SSH port<strong>(Scan on range of CHN network by default.
 You can add more or change it, if you want.)</strong>
 and login by Brute-force attack.
-This botnet use "curl" to get payload from FTP server, so... please prepair your FTP server first, It very important for infect process.
+This botnet will use "curl" to get payload from FTP server, so... please prepair your FTP server first, It very important for infect process.

 <strong>I scan on my private netowrk in SSH range, And comment a function of running session.(That's why bot is not join The server.)</strong>
 <img src="assets/scanprocess.png" alt="SSH scan">